jdiemke/tutorials/git-basics/git-basics.md

 into your terminal.
 In case of a successful installation git will return its version.

 ## Initializing Git
-In order track our source code history we have to tell git that it should track the folder containing our project.
+In order to track our source code history we have to tell git that it should track the folder containing our project.
 Let's begin by creating a new project folder named ```project```:
 ```
 C:\git-basics> mkdir project
 ```